allisonsm/ACNH-Villager-Popularity/Analysis.md

 ORDER  BY  COUNT(i.villager_name) DESC;
 ```

-## Goals 1B: Which villager gender is more popular?
+## Goal 1B: Which villager gender is more popular?
 ```
 SELECT gender, ROUND(AVG(total_rank), 0) as avg_rank
 FROM  `ACNH_Villager_Project.VillagerInfo`  AS i